Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-search/README.md

 </adf-search-control>
 ```

-Example of an component that uses the search control.
+Example of a component that uses the search control.
 In this example the search term is simply logged to the console
 but instead the component could emit an event to be consumed upstream, or it could trigger a change inside a search
 results component embedded inside the same component.